perfalcon/RoboND-FollowMe-Project/writeup.md

 ![FCN Model](https://github.com/perfalcon/RoboND-FollowMe-Project/blob/master/images/fcn-model.PNG)

 ### Step 1: ###
+*Encoder*

+The Encoder extracts the features, applies the 2d convolutions and apply the batch normalization.

 *Encode the Layer/s:*
 Encoding does the separable convolution operation with ReLU activation and then batch normalization.